Students for the Exploration and Development of Space: International branches

 SEDS is organized by country, region, and chapter.
 There is a large contingent of SEDS chapters in the United States, which are governed regionally and nationally by SEDS-USA.
 SEDS India has nine SEDS chapters under it and is headquartered at Vellore Institute of Technology.
-There are other national sections of SEDS across the world, notably SEDS-Canada, SEDS South Africa, UKSEDS, and SEDS Zimbabwe, which has four chapters and a junior chapter.
+UKSEDS is composed of five regions across the United Kingdom and has its headquarters at the British Interplanetary Society HQ in London.
+There are other national sections of SEDS across the world, notably SEDS-Canada, SEDS South Africa, and SEDS Zimbabwe, which has four chapters and a junior chapter.
 Student leaders of the international groups convene as SEDS-Earth, the global governing body of SEDS.
 SEDS is an organization member of the Alliance for Space Development.

 SEDS-USA

 SEDS-USA is the governing body of all chapters in the United States, and is the largest and original branch of SEDS.
-It is overseen by a national Board of Directors, Board of Advisors and a Board of Trustees.
+It is overseen by a national board of directors, board of advisors, and a board of trustees.
 An integral aspect of SEDS-USA is the Council of Chapters (CoC).
 This council consists of national representatives of each chapter and is led by the Chair of the Council of Chapters.
 The CoC meets via teleconference to exchange updates between individual chapters and the national board.
 The 2022–23 national directors of SEDS-USA are listed below.

 UKSEDS

-UK Students for the Exploration and Development of Space (UKSEDS) is the UK's national student space society.
-They support students and enthusiasts across the United Kingdom by running space projects, hosting conferences and workshops, and doing outreach to inspire and educate.
-They build links between different parts of the space community within the UK and internationally.
-Their current chair is Holly Whitehouse.
+UK Students for the Exploration and Development of Space (UKSEDS) is the national student space society of the United Kingdom.
+Established in 1988, it is dedicated to promoting the exploration and development of space by inspiring, educating, and supporting students and young professionals interested in the space industry.
+UKSEDS provides a platform for student collaboration on space projects, organises high-profile conferences and workshops, and conducts outreach activities aimed at fostering interest in space science and engineering among young people.
+The organisation acts as a bridge, building strong links between students, academia, and the wider space industry, both within the UK and internationally.

-UKSEDS began in 1988, when several students who had attended International Space University (ISU)'s first Space Studies Program which was held at MIT made the decision to set up the organization in the UK.
-A founding conference was held in March 1989 at London's Science Museum, with a full conference at Cambridge University in November of that year.